They say, “Do what you love and never work a day in your life”, well, I don’t know who “they” are, but they are right!

 I love working with individuals and couples!
 I have years of experience with ‘people of color’ (is that a politically correct, relevant phrase anymore?
 I don’t know… 🙂 ) and years of experience with just about every mental health concern imaginable.
 I have many “specialties”, as in mental health topics that I like to help with, but my top specialties are anxiety/depression; identity issues; LGBTQ issues, intimacy issues and couples’ issues (intimacy, sex, divorce).
 My counselor ‘style’ is client-centered and solution-centered based in Mindfulness.
 I utilize various exercises/skills teaching and journaling as my modality of change with my clients.
 We will always work in collaboration together… Your therapy is all about YOU!

 I have practiced as a therapist for the last 15 years utilizing client-centered, solution-centered, strength-based style combined with empathy, validation and compassion to form a strong therapeutic relationship.
+I have also completed Level I and Level 2 Clinical Trainings for Gottman Method Couples Therapy.
 I view my therapeutic role as one “with the heart of a teacher” in which I spend time finding out what the client desires in their life and then teach the client ways to create and attain their own vision of success through holistic, collaborative effort.

 My specialty is working from a trauma informed standpoint teaching Mindfulness for symptom management and distress tolerance.
 Starting where the client is on their therapeutic journey the learning/practice of Mindfulness allows for the exploration of belief systems and offers the client consistent safety and support needed for them to shift beliefs and try new behaviors.